 Control your inventory

 Amazon’s fulfillment centers are not intended to be inventory storage facilities or long-term warehouses.
-Amazon penalizes sellers with low inventory turnover or whose inventory is still in storage past a certain point in time, especially during the busy holiday season.
+Amazon penalizes sellers with a low inventory turnover rate or whose inventory is still in storage past a certain point in time, especially during the busy holiday season.
 Inventory management is an important piece of your Amazon selling and shipping strategy, so being able to control and have insight into your inventory is crucial.